-One of his books, Physician Assistants in American Medicine, co-authored with Dr. Roderick Hooker, is assigned reading for physician assistant students and is a valuable reference for those interested in understanding the emergence of the PA profession into the American Health Care System.
-He is a Distinguished Fellow of the AAPA, was a Primary Care Health Policy Fellow in the federal Health Resources and Services Administration, and is a past president of the Physician Assistant Education Association and the PA Foundation.
-He has also been president of the Maryland Academy of Physician Assistants, served as its Legislative Chair for five years, and in 2011 was named its Outstanding Physician Assistant of the Year for the second time.
+One of his books, Physician Assistants in American Medicine, was assigned reading for physician assistant students at GW, has gone through four editions, and is a valuable reference for those interested in understanding the emergence of the PA profession into the American health care system.
+He is a Distinguished Fellow of the AAPA, was a Primary Care Health Policy Fellow in the federal Health Resources and Services Administration, and is a past president of the Physician Assistant Education Association.
+He has also been president of the Maryland Academy of Physician Assistants, served as its Legislative Chair for ten years, and in 2011 was named its Outstanding Maryland Physician Assistant of the Year for the second time.

 Cawley earned his bachelor’s degree in political science from St. Francis College in 1970, and a second bachelor’s degree in science as a physician assistant from Touro College (New York) in 1974.
 He joined the faculty of the Health Associate Program in the School of Health Services at the Johns Hopkins University in 1974 and practiced as a primary care PA at The Johns Hopkins Hospital.
 He earned his MPH in infectious disease epidemiology from The Hopkins Bloomberg School of Public Health in 1979.
-In 1988, he was a fellow in the Epidemiology Program Office of the Centers for Disease Control and Prevention.
-In 1994, he was Chair and principal writer of the Report of the Advisory Group on Physician Assistant in the Workforce for the Council on Graduate Medical Education.
+In 1988, he was a fellow in the Epidemiology Program Office of the Centers for Disease Control and Prevention and completed the Epidemic Intelligence Services (EIS) course in epidemiology and biostatistics.
+In 1994, he was Chair and principal writer of the Report of the Advisory Group on Physician Assistant in the Workforce for the Council on Graduate Medical Education (COGME).
+Cawley was Vice Chair of the federal Advisory Committee on Training for Primary Care Medicine and Dentistry.
 He has served as a consultant and grant reviewer for the Health Resources and Services Administration, the Veterans Administration, and Office of the Assistant Secretary for Planning and Evaluation in the Department of Health and Human Services.
-He has also served as a consultant on the PA profession and PA education to dozens of educational institutions nationally and globally.
+He has also served as a consultant on the PA profession and PA education and accreditation to dozens of colleges and universities nationally and globally.
 He has held faculty appointments in the PA programs at Stony Brook University and Yale University School of Medicine.
 He was a doctoral student in the Department of Health Services Management and Policy in health policy at The George Washington University.

 Cawley received the prestigious Eugene A. Stead Award of Achievement by the American Academy of Physician Assistants (AAPA) in 2011.
 This award of excellence focused on his pivotal role in moving the PA field forward throughout his distinguish career.
 He has held numerous leadership positions within the physician assistant profession, including President of the Physician Assistant Foundation, President of the Maryland Academy of Physician Assistants, and President of the Physician Assistant Education Association.
 He served for five years as a commissioner on the National Commission on Certification of Physician Assistants and was a former member of the Board of Governors of the American Journal of Preventive Medicine.
 He also served as Chair of the Editorial Board of the Journal of the American Academy of Physician Assistants.
 He is also Chair of the Research Advisory Committee of the American Academy of Physician Assistants and a member of the Editorial Advisory Board of the Journal of Physician Assistant Education.
 In 2011, he was awarded the Patron of the PA Profession Award bestowed by the University of Utah Physician Assistant Program.
-He remains an active teacher and researcher.
+He served twice as President of the PA Foundation, and from 2015-2017 served as Senior Research Fellow at the American Academy of Physician Assistants.
+He remains an active teacher, mentor, and researcher.

 Acknowledgments: This biographical sketch was prepared by Reginald Carter and J. Jeffrey Heinrich and edited by James Cawley and submitted to the Society in September 2012.
-The portrait photograph is courtesy of Mr. Cawley.
-The second photo is from the AAPA Photographic Collection, Physician Assistant History Society, Johns Creek, GA.
+This biography was updated in December 2020 by Mr. Cawley.
+The portrait photographs are courtesy of Mr. Cawley.
+The second and third photos are from the AAPA Photographic Collection, Physician Assistant History Society, Johns Creek, GA.